 - No option for discrete graphics card for 21.5-inch models

 This model of the Apple iMac 21.5-inch (late 2015) is a very capable and well-built workstation option for most users.
-The 2.8GHz quad-core Intel Core i5 processor, 8GB RAM, 1TB of disk storage and Intel Iris Pro Graphics 6200 graphics card are more than enough for daily tasks like browsing the Internet, watching videos online or from your movie collection, sending emails, writing documents, creating slideshows and a little bit of gaming.
+The 2.8GHz quad-core Intel Core i5 processor, 8GB RAM, 1TB of disk storage, and Intel Iris Pro Graphics 6200 graphics card are more than enough for daily tasks like browsing the Internet, watching videos online or from your movie collection, sending emails, writing documents, creating slideshows and a little bit of gaming.

-If possible, I would recommend that you purchase it from the Apple Store so you will have the option to upgrade like the hard drive and RAM or get either the Fusion Drive or a SSD flash drive.
+If possible, I would recommend that you purchase it from the Apple Store so you will have the option to upgrade like the hard drive and RAM or get either the Fusion Drive or an SSD flash drive.
 It may be a bit costly but if you can afford it, it is a good investment and you will be happy that you did.

 Anyone here who recently purchased or plan to purchase an Apple iMac?
 Which model did you get?
 Did you avail of any upgrade options?
 If so, which upgrade option did you choose?
-What are the things you like or dislike about these new line of Apple iMacs?
+What are the things you like or dislike about this new line of Apple iMacs?
 Please share your thoughts by leaving a comment below.